A simple motto, you say. Yet much harder to follow.

-I was meeting with a friend the other day and he mentioned these three simple words.
+I was meeting with a friend the other day and he mentioned these three simple words for setting priorities.
 He had heard these from an admiral while he was serving the U.S. Navy.

 Priorities are there for a reason.

 However, if the ship is not taken care of first there will be no shipmates or self.
-Of course, self-preservation has it’s place too.
+Of course, self-preservation has its place too.
 Yet, self-preservation takes a back seat to the duty and honor of supporting your shipmates and the ship itself.

-When interviewing or thinking about extending your career these three words can help define and describe what you should be thinking about as you seek to build your career, the careers of your colleagues and that of your business.
+When interviewing or thinking about extending your career, these three words can help define and describe what you should be thinking about as you seek to build your career, the careers of your colleagues, and that of your business.

-The next time you are planning and thinking about what you should be doing next take a few minutes to think about these three words.
+In conclusion, the next time you are planning and thinking about what you should be doing next, take a few minutes to think about these three words.

 Seek to find a balance across all three.
 Make sure you have your priorities right so that all three can succeed.